-In Arkansas, you have the right to:
+In Mississippi you have the right to:

-• See and get a copy of your medical record.
+See and get a copy of your medical record.

-Generally, your health care provider must let you see your medical record or give you a copy of it within 30 days of receiving your request.
+Your health care provider must let you see your medical record or give you a copy of it within a reasonable amount of time of receiving your request, usually no later than 30 days.
 This right is called the right to access your medical record.